Top 5 Healthy Self-Catheterization Tips

 - Wash your hands with soap and water.
 Many people think this step is simple, but they might be doing it wrong.
 To properly wash your hands, you need at least 20 seconds to thoroughly scrub not just your palms, but the back of your hands, your wrists, between your fingers, and underneath your fingernails.
 Here is a video from Johns Hopkins Medicine on the proper techniques of handwashing.

 - Clean urethral opening.
 If there are bacteria on your urethral opening, the catheter can push it into your urinary tract, causing a UTI.
-Use antiseptic wipes to thoroughly clean your urethral opening.
+Use antiseptic wipes to thoroughly clean your urethral opening or wash with soap and water.

-- Use no-touch catheter.
-A no-touch catheter is designed so that you don’t have to touch the part of the catheter that goes inside your body.
-This greatly reduce the risk of bacteria transferring from your hands.
+- Use no-touch catheters.
+No-touch catheters are designed so that you don’t have to touch the part of the catheter that goes inside your body.
+This greatly reduces the risk of bacteria transferring from your hands to inside your urinary tract.

 2. Don’t hurt yourself